hannibal002/SkyHanni/CONTRIBUTING.md

 Now that we are done with that, you should be able to launch your game from your IDE with that run configuration.

-### Accessibility
-Minecraft's accessibility onboarding is disabled by default in SkyHanni's development environment because it's generally a nuisance.
-If you need it, append `-Dskyhanni.accessibilityOnboarding=true` to the run configuration's JVM arguments (or to the Gradle task invocation if you're not using IntelliJ).

 ## Pull Requests

 General infos about Pull Request can be found on